MislavJaksic/Knowledge-Repository/CICD/GitLab/Docs/CICD/Pipelines/README.md

 ### Visualizing pipelines

-What is parallel and what is sequential can be vizualized.
+What is parallel and what is sequential can be visualized.

 A graph can be:
 * regular